Public Rights of Way include footpaths, bridle paths, restricted byways and byways open to all traffic.

 To report problems with pavements and tarmac footpaths use our road and pavement reporting service.

+All reports received are logged and prioritised.
 We aim to inspect and address any problems reported to us within the timescales outlined below.

 Health and safety